Machine learning reveals features of spinon Fermi surface

-\para As our ability to simulate quantum systems increases, there is a corresponding need for determining how to characterize unknown phases realized in simulators.
+\para {\bf Introduction.} \\ As our ability to simulate quantum systems increases, there is a corresponding need for determining how to characterize unknown phases realized in simulators.
 Going from measurements to the nature of the underlying state is a challenging inverse problem.
 Full quantum state tomography \cite{James2001Phys.Rev.A} of the density matrix is impractical.
-Although the classical shadow \cite{Huang2020Nat.Phys.} scales better than full tomography, the approach requires knowing the target observable {\it a priori}.
+Although the classical shadow \cite{Huang2020Nat.Phys.} scales better than full tomography, the approach does not prescribe to researchers the proper observables to evaluate.
 Viewing the inverse problem as a data problem invites adopting machine learning methods: a quantum-classical hybrid approach.
-Machine learning applications for characterizing quantum states have been most fruitful with symmetry-broken states~\cite{Carrasquilla2020Adv.Phys.X}, with a diverse set of approaches increasingly bringing more interpretability and reducing bias~\cite{Miles2021NatCommun,Arnold2022Phys.Rev.X,Miles2023Phys.Rev.Res.}.
+Machine learning has been widely applied for characterizing quantum states~\cite{Carrasquilla2020Adv.Phys.X}.
+Such methods have been most fruitful with symmetry-broken states, with a diverse set of approaches increasingly bringing more interpretability and reducing bias~\cite{Miles2021NatCommun,Arnold2022Phys.Rev.X,Miles2023Phys.Rev.Res.}.
 The characteristic features of ordered phases are ultimately local and classical, hence ML models tuned for image processing have readily learned such features.
 By contrast, past learning of quantum states defined without order parameters has relied on theoretically guided feature preparation~\cite{Zhang2017Phys.Rev.B,Huang2022Science}.
 However, such reliance on prior knowledge blocks the researchers' access to new insights into unknown states: the ultimate goal of simulating quantum states.

 \para To push the limits of the nascent quantum-classical hybrid approach, we need a setting known to host a non-trivial quantum phase of unknown nature.
 Recent investigations into extended Kitaev models \cite{Hermanns2018Annu.Rev.Condens.MatterPhys.,Knolle2019Annu.Rev.Condens.MatterPhys.,Gohlke2017Phys.Rev.Lett.,Trebst2022PhysicsReports} have led to the observation of a mysterious intermediate gapless phase (IGP) sandwiched between the Kitaev spin liquid and the trivial polarized state under a non-perturbative [111] magnetic field \cite{Zhu2018Phys.Rev.B,Gohlke2018Phys.Rev.B,Jiang2019Phys.Rev.B,Ronquillo2019Phys.Rev.B}, whose identification presents an interesting and important puzzle away from the perturbative limit.
 However, the nature of this field-induced IGP has raised debate in the community.